Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 \subsection{Language Models}

-We experimented with the different prompting designs on three models, GPT-4o \cite{achiam2023gpt}, Llama-3.1-70B-Instruct \cite{dubey2024llama}, and DeepSeek-v2.5 \cite{liu2024deepseek}.
-The selection of models considered their size, the language(s) that might have predominated their training, the potential ideological differences underlying their output \cite{atari_which_2023,naous_having_2024}, and the different reasoning capabilities that they demonstrated.
+We experimented the nine prompting designs (5 baselines + 4 PIC variations) on five models, GPT-4o \cite{achiam2023gpt}, Llama-3.1-70B-Instruct \cite{dubey2024llama}, DeepSeek-v2.5 \cite{liu2024deepseek}, DeepSeek-v3\cite{deepseekai2025deepseekv3technicalreport}, and QwQ32b\cite{qwen2024qwq32b}.
+The first four were general models, not specifically developed for reasoning, while the last one was a reasoning model.
+Including a reasoning model was to test whether it would perform better in the pragmatic inference task than non-reasoning models, which was, nonetheless, not a primary goal of this study.
+Two versions of DeepSeek were also included, considering their unusual performance on the Chinese data (see Section 4.2).
+The selection of models also considered their size, the potential ideological differences underlying their output \cite{atari_which_2023,naous_having_2024}, and the different reasoning capabilities that they demonstrated.
 To ensure the study's replicability, we set the temperature to 0.